-For years scientists have struggled on how to find a way to model and study the brain, something that we so very much rely on but is also such a big mystery to us.
+For years scientists have struggled how to find a way to model and study the brain, something that we do very much rely on but is also such a big mystery to us.
 One person who is making and has made significant advances in this field is Doctor Jeffrey Krichmar of the University of California Irvine.
-As in many other areas, one of the most effective ways in which to study how something works is to reverse engineer it, this is obviously hard thing to do with the brain.
-But Dr. Krichmar has found a way by mixing together neuroscience, artificial intelligence and robotics.
+As in many other areas, one of the most effective ways in which to study how something works is to reverse engineer it, this is obviously a hard thing to do with the brain.
+But Dr. Krichmar has found a way by mixing together neuroscience, artificial intelligence, and robotics.

-He turned his attention to trying to decipher how to brain works and thought this could be achieved by combining the three aforementioned areas due to a simple reason: “The brain is embodied, and the body is embedded in the environment” thus the brain needs a body, and that body needs to be in the environment to relay information to the brain.
-As such you need to build a ‘body’, or in this case, a robotic body to measure the response of the modelled brain to determine the real and observable results of the experiments.
-Dr. Krichmar has worked on a few notable experiments such as the Darwin X robot which contained nearly 1.5 million digital synapses, 100,000 neurons and developed hippocampus place cells as seen in rodents and humans.
+He turned his attention to trying to decipher how to brain works and thought this could be achieved by combining the three aforementioned areas due for a simple reason: “The brain is embodied, and the body is embedded in the environment” thus the brain needs a body, and that body needs to be in the environment to relay information to the brain.
+As such you need to build a ‘body’, or in this case, a robotic body to measure the response of the modeled brain to determine the real and observable results of the experiments.
+Dr. Krichmar has worked on a few notable experiments such as the Darwin X robot which contained nearly 1.5 million digital synapses, 100,000 neurons, and developed hippocampus place cells as seen in rodents and humans.

 This monumental discovery led to back-tracing the origin of place cells, which has led to the now accepted model of hippocampal function.

-Dr. Krichmar’s work and other project have very important and unintentional real-world consequences.
+Dr. Krichmar’s work and other projects have very important and unintentional real-world consequences.
 While their artificial intelligence (AI) is still being experimented with, as they make more and more progress their research paves the way for new technology.
 We will have and start to see smarter and smarter AI around us, from Amazon Echo’s Alexa to self-driving cars.

 We had the amazing opportunity to interview Dr. Krichmar.
-Above you can listen to our interview or see the transcription below.

 In this inaugural episode of Under the Microscope Tom is speaking with Dr. Jeffrey Krichmar, a professor at the University of California Irvine.
 His revolutionary work has led to the now accepted model of the way the hippocampus works in our brains, we discuss this, why using robots is critical to the research of how the brain works, how technology affects and is affected by his research and we even take a look into the future af artificial intelligence.
 Music by: Joakim Karud – https://soundcloud.com/joakimkarud.